 I use my knowledge and imagination to express new and innovative ideas.

 Students are presented with a wide range of experiences to apply the create trait.
 In mathematics, they are given the opportunity to create different ways to solve the same problem.
 A writing assignment may require them to create a different ending to a story than the author chose that would still entertain the reader.
-In a science investigation, students may be asked to create graphs and plot data to summarize findings in a different way.
+In a science investigation, ask students to create graphs and plot data to summarize findings in a different way.
 Other opportunities that apply the create trait are to create lyrics, poetry, or movements to summarize and demonstrate learned information.

 In the world outside of school, many occasions arise to use the create trait include contributing new ideas to improve processes or products, solving conflicts with friends, inventing games to play with peers, exploring ways that motivate an audience to participate, or seeking different uses for common items in the home.
 The list is limitless for how to display the trait create, no matter your age or situation.

 How can I help students develop the Create trait?

 Ask students the following questions to facilitate focus and application of the trait create.
 Feel free to adjust the vocabulary to promote understanding among students.